Agency (philosophy): Human agency

-Human agency entails the claim that humans make decisions and enact them on the world, independent of whether it is deterministically or through free will.
+Human agency entails the claim that humans make decisions and enact them in the world, independent of whether it is deterministically or through free will.
 This is in contrast with objects reacting to natural forces, devoid of any thinking capacity.
 In this respect, agency does not necessitate free will.

 In philosophy

 The philosophical discipline in charge of studying agency is action theory.
 In certain philosophical traditions (particularly those established by Hegel and Marx), human agency is a collective, historical dynamic, rather than a function arising out of individual behavior.
 Hegel's Geist and Marx's universal class are idealist and materialist expressions of this idea of humans treated as social beings, organized to act in concert.
-There is ongoing debate, philosophically derived in part from the works of Hume, between determinism and indeterminacy.
+There is an ongoing debate, philosophically derived in part from the works of Hume, between determinism and indeterminacy.

-Structure and agency forms an enduring core debate in sociology.
+Structure and agency form an enduring core debate in sociology.
 Essentially the same as in the Marxist conception, "agency" refers to the capacity of individuals to act independently and to make their own free choices, based on their will, whereas "structure" refers to those factors (such as social class, but also religion, gender, ethnicity, subculture, etc.) that seem to limit or influence the opportunities that individuals have.